wjslager/CSD2/CSD2a/IBG/README.md

   - Option to bypass generation and load from file

 ## Issues
-- **When changing time values after the initail point of setting is triggers an array out of bounds in the sample play class**
+- **Changing time and then restarting playback without regenerating a beat might trigger an index out of bounds error**
+  - Seems to be fixed by triggering regeneration if changing timeBeats
 - Clicks when samples are retriggered
-- Timing inbetween triggers is sloppy
+- Timing in-between triggers is sloppy

 ## Design